pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-The concept is that you want the literal '.' and the following number to <strong>not</strong> skip over whitespace before trying to match.
+The concept is that you want the literal '.' and the following number to **not** skip over whitespace before trying to match.
 To do this, use leaveWhitespace.